chezou/tabula-py/docs/index.rst

 tabula-py: Read tables in a PDF into DataFrame
 ==============================================

-``tabula-py`` is a simple Python wrapper of `tabula-java <https://github.com/tabulapdf/tabula-java>`_\ , which can read table of PDF.
+``tabula-py`` is a simple Python wrapper of `tabula-java <https://github.com/tabulapdf/tabula-java>`_\ , which can read tables from PDFs.
-You can read tables from PDF and convert into pandas's DataFrame. tabula-py also enables you to convert a PDF file into CSV/TSV/JSON file.
+You can read tables from PDFs and convert into Pandas's DataFrame. tabula-py also enables you to convert a PDF file into CSV/TSV/JSON file.

 We highly recommend to look at `the example notebook <https://nbviewer.jupyter.org/github/chezou/tabula-py/blob/master/examples/tabula_example.ipynb>`_ and try it on `Google Colab <https://colab.research.google.com/github/chezou/tabula-py/blob/master/examples/tabula_example.ipynb>`_.